Ashutoshx7/Ashutoshx7/README.md

 - AI is something that excites me nowdays.
 - Believe in putting my code where my mouth is — actions speak louder than words, especially in code 💻

+implmentation of the paper attention is all you need - https://github.com/Ashutoshx7/Attention-is-all-you-need-paper-implmentation-